Limited Liability Company: Advantages and Disadvantages + How To Form an LLC

 Higher Taxes

 One potential disadvantage of an LLC is that it may be subject to higher taxes than a sole proprietorship or partnership.
 This is because the IRS treats LLCs as “pass-through” entities for tax purposes.
-As a result, the LLC’s income is taxed as self-employment taxes on the owners’ personal tax returns, rather than at the corporate level.
+As a result, the LLC’s income is taxed as self-employment tax on the owners’ personal tax returns, rather than at the corporate level.

 Lack of Flexibility